k4kpk/k4kpk.github.io/sota-guides/Flat Top Mountain (W4G_HC-006).md

 #### Summit Guide

 * Hang antenna from tree: Yes.
-Many good trees.
 * Space to guy mast: Yes.
-There are some briars, but you can find a clear enough spot, or lean your mast against a tree.
+You can find a clear enough spot, or lean your mast against a tree.
 * Cell coverage: Yes.
 No problem sending SMS.
-Did not try web browser.
 * Unique features:
     * Not much view.
+Low concrete foundation at summit.
-    * Low concrete foundation at summit.
-There's a sign about the teacher who lived here, near bottom of USFS-64A.
+    * Sign about the teacher who lived here, near bottom of USFS-64A.
-    * Diamond blazed trail, marked with a stripped-of-sign post enters north side of summit and leaves to the west.
-Is this the Benton MacKaye?
+    * Diamond blazed trail, enters north side of summit and leaves to the west.
+Is this Benton MacKaye?

 #### Plan-B Candidates